isomerpages/moe-meetoh/_for-parents/Other Key Information.md

 Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here</a> for more information on the scope of SEd in the school curriculum.</p>
-<p>5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The subjects that incorporate
+<p>5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The subjects that incorporate topics
-topics on sexuality include:</p>
+on sexuality include:</p>
-<p>a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Science</p>
+<p>a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Science (Primary 5)</p>
-<p>b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Character and Citizenship
+<p>b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Character and Citizenship Education
-Education (CCE)</p>
+(CCE)</p>
-<h4><strong><u>Sexuality Education Lessons</u></strong>:</h4>
+<h4><strong><u>SEd Lessons</u></strong>:</h4>
 <p>6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The upper primary years mark
 the onset of puberty.
-With better nutrition and improved health care, children are reaching puberty at a younger age and have to grapple with physical, emotional and psychological changes in themselves.
-The implication is that our children are becoming biologically ready for sexual activity sooner without necessarily having the corresponding cognitive or emotional maturity to modulate their behaviours.
-Furthermore, our young are also exposed to a wide range of influences that could endanger health and undermine the integrity of the family.
+With better nutrition and improved health care, our students are reaching puberty at a younger age and have to grapple with physical, emotional and psychological changes in themselves.
+The implication is that our students are becoming biologically ready for sexual activity sooner without necessarily having the corresponding cognitive or emotional maturity to modulate their behaviours.
+Furthermore, our students may also exposed to a wide range of influences that could endanger their health and undermine the integrity of the family.
 Our students require close guidance so that they can respond with discernment to the sexual messages in the media and other sources.</p>
-<p>7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Sexuality Education
+<p>7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; SEd lessons are taught
-(SEd) lessons are taught as part of CCE (FTGP) at Primary 5 and 6.
-Through these lessons, students will learn healthy ways to manage the physiological, social and emotional changes in their growing years.
+as part of CCE (FTGP) at Primary 5 and 6.
+Through these lessons, our students will learn healthy ways to manage the physiological, social and emotional changes in their growing years.
 They learn to build healthy and rewarding relationships with others, including those with members of the opposite sex.
 Students are also guided to make wise, informed and responsible decisions to keep themselves safe from sexuality-related risks.</p>
 <h4><strong>At Mee Toh School, the following Sexuality Education lessons will be taught in <u>2024</u>:</strong></h4>
 <h4>PRIMARY 5</h4>
 <div class="isomer-image-wrapper">